quantropi/qispace-sdk-code-samples/Java/README.md

 # QiSpace-SDK-Demo-Java-App

-A Java-based Android demo app demonstrating the functionality and usage of QiSpace QEEP and SEQUR APIs.
+A Java-based Android demo application demonstrating the functionality and usage of QiSpace QEEP and SEQUR APIs.
 Developed on Android API 32.

 Note: The app was developed on an emulated Google Pixel 2 running Android 12 (Pixel 2 API 31).
 UI elements may differ on devices with different displays.
 Internet access is required to properly run this demo app.